 Google Fonts loading problems

-Before going into the solution, let's summarize 2 issues above, as they are the most important problems with Google Fonts.
+Before going into the solution, let's summarize 2 issues, as they are the most important problems with Google Fonts.
 And these are the problems we're going to resolve in this article.

 When Google Fonts is being loaded, no further content (text, images, CSS, JavaScript, etc.) is loaded.
-That means your whole page is blocked until Google Fonts is finished loading.
+That means your whole page is blocked until Google Fonts finishes loading its CSS.

 Blank space while loading Google Fonts